Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Introduction

 The spatial setting for a VAR model can be both a curse and a blessing.
 On the one hand, for time series obtained at $n$ gridded locations, the number of parameters, $n^2$, for each transition matrix $\mathbf{A}_i$ can be enormous, which makes estimation difficult and unstable, if not impossible.
-On the other hand, by taking advantage of the spatial structure, parsimony assumptions can be made for the transition matrices.
-In this paper, we develop a model for time series on a spatial grid where the parsimony of our model is enforced at two levels.
-First, the sparsity of each $\mathbf{A}_i$ is obtained by using a lagged-neighborhood scheme for given $K_i$ neighbors.
-Then the non-zero coefficients in $\mathbf{A}_i$ can be interpreted as the influence or flow from a neighbor in a certain direction at time lag $i$.
-Second, we assume the non-zero coefficients are clustered in space such that within some subregions nearby locations share the same or similar autoregressive coefficients while across different subregions the coefficients may have distinct values.
-Our model is capable of dealing with high-dimensional time series data collected at hundreds of locations and is especially helpful when the time series data are rich in space but not long in time.
-In such situations, the parameters estimated by the usual least-squares or likelihood-based methods suffer from high variances and low interpretability.
-Instead, we suggest a parameter-estimation method for our model based on the log-likelihood with an adaptive fused Lasso penalty to capture the coefficients homogeneity within subregions, which is easy to implement.
-The originality of our model truly lies in the combination of sparsity, coefficients homogeneity, and the estimation procedure, which makes the model flexible, interpretable and especially useful to identify spatial subregions.
+On the other hand, by taking advantage of the spatial structure, parsimonious assumptions can be made for the transition matrices in order to get sensible estimation, and thus gain insights of the underlying dynamics of the phenomenon over space and time.

+The main idea of our spatial VAR models are to enforce parsimony at two levels based on the gridded spatial structure.
+First, the sparsity of each $\mathbf{A}_i$ is obtained by using a lagged-neighborhood scheme for a given set of $K_i$ neighbors.
+The non-zero coefficients in $\mathbf{A}_i$ can be interpreted as the influence or flow from a neighbor in a certain direction at time lag $i$.
+Next, we assume the non-zero coefficients are homogeneous in space such that within some subregions, nearby locations share the same autoregressive coefficients while across different subregions the coefficients may have distinct values.
+For parameter estimation, the usual least-squares or maximum likelihood method suffer from high variances for time series data rich in space but not long in time, which ultimately lead to low interpretability.
+In order to impose coefficients homogeneity, we propose a penalized likelihood method for parameter estimation, with an adaptive fused Lasso penalty on the coefficients.

+The originality of our model truly lies in the combination of sparsity, coefficients homogeneity, and the estimation procedure for flexible and interpretable spatial VAR models.
+Since coefficients homogeneity can be regarded as an extension of the concept of sparsity, the two-level specifications of our spatial VAR models achieve further dimension reduction for the coefficients than the sparse VAR models and therefore are capable of dealing with time series data rich in space (hundreds of locations, which is generally considered high-dimensional for a VAR model) but not long in time ($T \ll n^2$), and is especially useful to identify spatial subregions from the clustered coefficients.